neoscaler/cachyos-niri-settings/README.md

-<div align="center"><b>CachyOS Hyprland Settings</b></div>
+<div align="center"><b>CachyOS Niri Settings</b></div>

-**Hyprland** is a dynamic tiling Wayland compositor based on wlroots that doesn't sacrifice on its looks.
-It supports multiple layouts, fancy effects, and has a very flexible IPC model allowing for a lot of customization.
+**Niri** is a scrollable tiling Wayland compositor that emphasizes simplicity and fluid window management.
+It uses a continuous grid layout, optimized for both keyboard and touchpad navigation.

-This repository contains configuration files for various programs and tools used in the CachyOS Hyprland operating system.
-By using these configs, you can customize your system to better suit your needs and preferences.
+This repository contains configuration files for Niri and related tools in CachyOS.
+These settings are designed to provide a balanced default setup while allowing easy customization.

-Thank you for using CachyOS Hyprland Settings.
-We hope you enjoy your customized system!
+Thank you for using CachyOS Niri Settings.